 Síl Anmchadha, later known as the barony of Longford, (shown in yellow) the ancestral territory of the O Maddens in the east of County Galway, as it stood in the early modern period.
 Modern villages and towns shown in red.

-Donal died sometime about 1611 and his eldest son Ambrose was his principal heir.
+Donal died in March 1605 and his eldest son Ambrose was his principal heir.
 He, in turn, was succeeded by his son John.
 The family resided at Longford castle until about the mid 1650s, at which time their lands were taken by the Cromwellians and they was allocated other lands elsewhere within east Galway.
 When the monarchy was restored John Madden was confirmed in possession of those lands while Longford castle and much of his ancestral lands were confirmed in the possession of others.
 (They may have continued to live for a short time thereafter at Longford, but if so, they were renting part of their former property from the new owners.)

 John’s eldest son Daniel was regarded as the head of the O Maddens in the early eighteenth century.
 The descent from each succeeding generation to this Daniel O Madden was recorded by Roger O Ferrall in his 1708 genealogical work ‘Linea Antiqua.’
 The generations from Daniel up to 1902 were recorded most fully by the noted antiquarian John O Donovan in his mid nineteenth century ‘Tribes and Customs of Hy Many’ and Dr. Thomas More Madden, whose article on the family was published posthumously in the 1902 edition of the Journal of the Galway Archaeological and Historical Society.